 Designing your kitchen so it is a functional, light, fun, and enjoyable room to work in takes careful planning.
 Ensuring you have fully thought out all your storage needs, appliance placements, workflows, bench space requirements etc can be daunting.
 We have put together some tips to help your kitchen renovation planning so you end up with the kitchen you always wanted.

 Deciding which kitchen shape or layout will suit your home and the space available depends on many variables.
 A galley kitchen layout works really well in a small home or apartment, but can also be used to good effect in a larger space with the inclusion of an island bench.
-A smaller space can benefit from an L shape layout as it allows for a dining table which can also add extra bench space when needed.
-Larger homes can incorporate most kitchen shapes, however care needs to be taken to avoid placing too much distance between the major work stations - cooktop, fridge and sink.
+A smaller space can benefit from the L shape layout as it allows for a dining table which can also add extra bench space when needed.
+Larger homes can incorporate most kitchen shapes, however, care needs to be taken to avoid placing too much distance between the major workstations - cooktop, fridge and sink.

-No one ever said "I have too much bench space".
+No one ever said, "I have too much bench space".
 Maximise your bench space by utilising clever storage ideas.
-Allow for a microwave cabinet, a toaster and kettle cupboard or a well placed utensil drawer to remove all of these items off the bench and free up the space for food preparation or use as a breakfast bar.
-Also plan for bench area next to sinks and cook tops for easy use of these stations.
+Allow for a microwave cabinet, a toaster and kettle cupboard or a well-placed utensil drawer to remove all of these items off the bench and free up the space for food preparation or use as a breakfast bar.
+Also, plan for a bench area next to sinks and cooktops for easy use of these stations.

 Technology is creeping into our kitchens.
 Phones, tablets, laptops and games all seem to gravitate towards the kitchen when they need charging.
 Allocating a charging station away from wet or cooking areas will stop the cord web which can take over valuable bench space and power points.